Skip to navigation Skip to content

 Temporary care

-An ACO can be eligible for payment in temporary care situations (including less than 28 days) where the child is legally in their care (court order), such as child has been placed in the care of a Youth Justice Centre.
+An ACO may be eligible for payment in temporary care situations (including less than 28 days) where the young person is legally in their care.
+The most common scenario would be where a young person has been placed in the care of a Youth Justice Centre through a court order.
 Care must be taken to determine if the temporary change in care is formal (legal/court order) or informal (customer has delegated their care temporarily to an ACO).

 The Resources page contains FTB examples of legal responsibility and temporary care provisions.